cBournhonesque/lightyear/examples/interest_management/README.md

 ## Running the example

+You can either run the example as a "Listen Server" (the program acts as both client and server)
-To start the server, run `cargo run  -- server -t udp`
+with: `cargo run -- listen-server` or as dedicated server with `cargo run -- server`

 Then you can launch multiple clients with the commands:

-- `cargo run  -- client -c 1 -t udp`
-- `cargo run  -- client -c 2 --client-port 2000 -t udp`

-### Testing webtransport

-- `cargo run  -- server`
 - `cargo run -- client -c 1`
+- `cargo run -- client -c 2`

+You can modify the file `assets/settings.ron` to modify some networking settings.

 ### Testing webtransport in wasm